pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/repositories.rst

   GPG key used to sign RPMs in this repository.
 This key will be made available to consumers to use in verifying content in the repository.
 The value to this option must be the full path to the GPG key file to upload to the server.

+``--regenerate_metadata``
+  Flag indicating the repository metadata should be regenerated rather than reused from the external source.

 Feed Authentication
 ^^^^^^^^^^^^^^^^^^^